billhails/Inkscape-Extensions/calligraphic-pen/README.md

 an `Original-GL-{char}` with no `GlyphLayer-{char}`, it just skips to step 2.

 #### TL;DR
-You can continue to edit your characters but in their new `Original-GL-` layers.
+* You can continue to edit your characters but only in their new `Original-GL-` layers.
-You can re-run the extension as many times as you like to update the `GlyphLayer-` layers.
+* You can re-run the extension as many times as you like to update the `GlyphLayer-` layers.
-You can even create more `GlyphLayer-` layers, new ones will be detected and backed up before being updated.
+* You can create more `GlyphLayer-` layers, new ones will be detected and backed up before being updated.
-You can use groups, objects and clones in your `Original-GL-` layers, they will be inlined to bare paths in the `GlyphLayer-` layers before the effect is applied.
+* You can use groups, objects and clones in your `Original-GL-` layers, they will be inlined to bare paths in the `GlyphLayer-` layers before the effect is applied.